This tutorial explains various Software Testing Methodologies employed in the industry to produce stable and robust software:

 - Coding Phase

 - Business Requirement Analysis: Communicate with the customer to understand their expectations and requirements.

-- System Design: Design complete system and its components along with the hardware and software requirements.
+- System Design: Design a complete system and its components along with the hardware and software requirements.

 - Architectural Design: In this phase architectural specifications are captured.
-This also known as high-level Design.
+This is also known as high-level Design.